PullNotifier Logo

 Conclusion

-Automating reviewer assignments simplifies GitHub code reviews by integrating CODEOWNERS, GitHub Actions, and PullNotifier.
+Automating reviewer assignments simplifies GitHub code reviews by integrating CODEOWNERS, team auto-assignment, GitHub Actions, and PullNotifier.
 This setup ensures pull requests are routed to the right reviewers automatically while sending timely Slack notifications.
 The process reduces the need for manual intervention and helps maintain consistent code review quality.

 FAQs